victorverma3/Movie-Review-Emotions/README.md

 -   `models/nn.py`
 -   `utils.py`

-### Emotional Analysis
+### Emotion Patterns

-The following python files were used to analyze the emotions expressed in the movie reviews:
+The following python files were used to find patterns in the emotions expressed in the movie reviews:

 -   `data_processing/scrape_movie_data.py`
 -   `output/inference.py`